chesahkalu/azure_administrator/virtual_network.md

     - Secure Connection: Uses IPsec/IKE for encryption, providing a secure tunnel for data.
     - Scalability: Suitable for larger scale deployments with multiple users and devices.

+Steps to create site-to-site VPN usually starts in the portal:
+1. Create a virtual network.
+2. Create a gateway subnet
+3. Create a VPN gateway.
+4. Create a local network gateway.
+5. Configure on-premises VPN device.
+6. Create a connection.

 ### Virtual WAN

 - Azure Virtual WAN is a networking service that brings many networking, security, and routing functionalities together to provide a single operational interface.